vblanco20-1/vulkan-guide/docs/chapter-0/building_project.md

 Only one thing left, and thats the Vulkan SDK.
 Get it from here and install it <https://vulkan.lunarg.com/sdk/home>
 It doesnt matter where its installed.
 Once its installed and the PC is rebooted, CMake will pick up Vulkan automatically.

-Now that the dependencies are set, you can proceed with CMake and Configure then Generate the project files for visual studio (or your IDE of choice).
+Now that the dependencies are set, you can proceed with CMake and Configure then Generate the project files for Visual Studio (or your IDE of choice).

 Cmake should look like this:

 ![cmake]({{site.baseurl}}/assets/images/Cmakesetup.png)

-From visual studio, select the vulkan-guide target, set as Startup Project, and you can now compile and execute it by just hitting F5 (start debugging)
+From Visual Studio, select the vulkan-guide target, set as Startup Project, and you can now compile and execute it by just hitting F5 (start debugging)

 ![vs]({{site.baseurl}}/assets/images/vs_compile.png)